psastras/stridegen/README.md

 Stridegen is written in [React](https://facebook.github.io/react/) + [Sass](http://sass-lang.com/), and uses Webpack to build and output HTML.

+[See the live example](https://psastras.github.io/stridegen/), automatically built from the master branch.

 ## Installation

 Currently, Stridegen will only run on OSX / Linux environments.
 It can be run on Windows machines as well, however at this time